History of Auburn University in Timeline

 Auburn University

-During a pep rally in 1913, a cheerleader's speech about fighting the whole game coincided with an eagle emblem falling on a student's hat, leading to the cry of "War Eagle".
+During a pep rally in 1913, a cheerleader's speech and the falling of an eagle emblem on a student's military hat led to the yelling of "War Eagle."

 In 1913, Auburn's football team had its first perfect season, going 8-0, claiming a second SIAA conference championship and the first national championship in school history.